zardra/nuclide/docs/_docs/features/remote.md

 In addition to local development, Nuclide supports remote development.
 Using one of three authentication methods (Password, an SSH agent, or a private key), you can connect to a project on a remote machine.
-This project is then added to your [file tree](/docs/editor/basics/#project-and-file-explorer) as a remote project where development occurs just it would with a local project.
+This project is then added to your [File Tree](/docs/editor/basics/#project-and-file-explorer) as a remote project where development occurs just it would with a local project.

 * TOC